Installing and Configuring Pivotal Cloud Cache

 The CF Service Access drop-down menu gives you the option to display or not display the service plan in the Marketplace.
 Enable Service Access displays the service plan the Marketplace.
 Disable Service Access makes the plan unavailable in the Marketplace.
 If you choose this option, you cannot make the plan available at a later time.
 Leave Service Access Unchanged makes the plan unavailable in the Marketplace by default, but allows you to make it available at a later time.

-The Service Instance Quota sets the maximum number of PCC clusters that can exist simultaneously.
+The Maximum service instances field sets the maximum number of PCC clusters that can exist simultaneously.

 When developers create or update a service instance, they can specify the number of servers in the cluster.
 The Maximum servers per cluster field allows operators to set an upper bound on the number of servers developers can request.
 If developers do not explicitly specify the number of servers in a service instance, a new cluster has the number of servers specified in the Default Number of Servers field.